yuvalgorodissky/computational_semantics_project/README.md

 ---

 This project is part of the Computational Semantics course at Ben-Gurion University of the Negev, Israel, Department of Software and Information Systems Engineering.

+We have documented our findings and methodologies in a detailed paper.
+You can find the paper [here](Computational_Semantics_Final_Report.pdf).

 ---